BryanGabrielAtangana/ai_project_intelligent_taxi_system/README.md

    Each taxi has a battery indicator displayed above it.
 Green indicates sufficient battery, yellow indicates medium, and red warns of low battery.

 4. **Recharge**
    When a taxi’s battery is low, it automatically heads to the nearest charging station.

+You're right!
+Let me update the README to include **Taxi Performance Metrics** and how they are measured.